4rg0n/songs-of-syx-mod-example/doc/index.md

 See [howto/index.md](howto/index.md)

-## Mod file structure
+## Mod folder structure

 The mod structure reflects the structure found in the game `base/data.zip/data` folder.
 I would suggest you extract it and open the folder in an editor of your choice (e.g. IDEA or VS Code).
-This way you can easily search and browse through the vanilla game files and get a better understanding.
+This way you can easily search and browse through the vanilla game files and get a better understanding of them.
 You can find an [example here](../example).

 ```